 4 Descriptive statistics were calculated using values for participants with a history of smoking

 Methods: Three binary variables were created, one indicating a participant’s vital status after 5 years of observation, one indicating whether a participant had ever smoked, and one indicating whether the participant’s serum LDL level was normal (less than 160 mg/dL) or high (160 mg/dL or higher).
 Descriptive statistics were then calculated for each serum LDL group.
 The frequency of each observation was calculated for binary and categorical variables; 5 year vital status, gender, prior history of diagnoses, and smoking history were included.
-Descriptive statistics for calculated for continuous variables were mean, standard deviation, minimum, maximum, and quartiles.
+Descriptive statistics calculated for continuous variables were mean, standard deviation, minimum, maximum, and quartiles.
 Serum LDL, age, weight and pack years of smoking were included as continuous variables.
 Descriptive statistics for pack years of smoking were calculated only using participants with a history of smoking.
 Participants with no history of smoking were excluded from these calculations as they all had zero pack years and would have skewed the statistics towards zero.

 Inference: More than four fifths of the observed participants had normal serum LDL, defined as levels less than 160 mg/dL.
 The average age, weight, gender, medical diagnosis history and smoking history were similar for both groups.
 5 year all-cause mortality was slightly higher for participants with serum LDL levels below 160 mg/dL.